mauricioabreu/learn-request-coalescing/README.md

 Our toy system consists of three main components:
 * An HTTP server writen in Go, designed to reply slow and streaming responses.
 * Reverse Proxies: Varnish and NGINX configured to handle HTTP requests.

+## Components

+### Backend

+The backend is a simple Go HTTP server that implements a `/stream` and `slow` endpoints.
+This endpoint simulates slow responses by streaming data with deliberate delays.

+It listens on port 8080 and has two endpoints:
+* `/stream`: Streams data to the client using chunked encoding.
+* `/slow`: Delays the response for a fixed amount of time.

+### Varnish

+Varnish is a caching HTTP reverse proxy.

+* Enable *streaming* by setting `do_stream`to `true`.
+* Custom headers to track coalescing and caching behavior.

+### NGINX

+NGINX is configured as an alternative reverse proxy to Varnish.
+It uses cache locking for request coalescing.